Compare business insurance

 insurance

-Covers you against financial loss if a client claims they’ve lost money because you’ve given them bad advice, or that your work has caused them a problem, and they take legal action against you.
+Can cover you against financial losses if a client claims they’ve lost money because you’ve given them bad advice, or that your work has caused them a problem, and they take legal action against you.

-Business insurance could protect you against the financial losses should your business suffer an unexpected knockback.
-It can help give you the reassurance that you and your employees are protected and your business can continue to thrive.
-Bear in mind the following:
+Business insurance could protect you against financial losses should your business suffer an unexpected knockback.
+It can help give you the reassurance that you and your employees are protected, and your business can continue to thrive.

 Is business insurance a legal requirement?